vapor-ware/synse-server/docs/source/user/deployment.rst

 The only remaining bit is configuring the plugin.
 Plugin configuration is discussed in the `SDK Documentation <https://github.com/vapor-ware/synse-sdk>`_.
-Briefly, a plugin takes three types of configuration:
+Briefly, a plugin takes different types of configuration:

-1. *prototype configuration* - This should be provided in the plugin image.
-Prototype configurations define the basic metadata of the devices that a plugin supports.
-2. *instance configuration* - This is specified by the user.
-It specifies the instances of the prototypes that this particular plugin will be interfacing with.
+1. *device configuration* - This is specified by the user.
+It specifies the device instances that this particular plugin will be interfacing with.
-3. *plugin configuration* - This is the general configuration for how the plugin should behave.
+2. *plugin configuration* - This is the general configuration for how the plugin should behave.
 For example, you can configure the plugin to perform device actions in parallel or in serial via this config.

-The prototype configuration is provided in the the ``vaporio/emulator-plugin`` image, so we do not have to configure that here.
-We do need to provide the instance config and the plugin config.
+We do need to provide the instance config and the plugin config for the emulator plugin.
 See the SDK Documentation for more information on these configs.

 For our plugin config, we have the following ``config.yml``,

 .. code-block:: yaml

     version: 1.0
-    name: emulator
     debug: true
     network:
       type: tcp